 Both sets come with a regulation net, depending on the style of volleyball — 32 feet for standard and 28 feet for beach.
 Telescopic poles can be adjusted to three different heights.
 Beach set comes with sand poles.
 Consumers liked the easy setup.

 Does not come with its own volleyball.

 When played at a high level, volleyball is a beautiful sport.
-The athleticism, quickness, and power of elite players is impressive.
-But one of the best things about volleyball is that it’s a great game no matter what the players’ skill level.
+The athleticism, quickness, and power of elite players are impressive.
+However, one of the best things about volleyball is that it’s a great game no matter the skill level of the players.
 A game of volleyball in the backyard or at the beach is a lot of fun whether you’re hosting a barbecue, throwing a birthday party, or just enjoying a summer afternoon.

 One of the best ways to introduce your family to the game is by purchasing a volleyball set.
 Beginner-level sets don’t cost much, and they have everything required to start playing right out of the box.